 The most predictable move in Enneagram history.
 A 5 who can’t influence the existing system builds a competing one.

 It’s exactly what Amodei did with Anthropic.
 Both 5s responded to losing influence by creating alternatives.
-But the execution reveals how differently they express the same type.
+But the execution reveals the difference between a phobic and counterphobic 6-wing: Musk built xAI loudly—announced Grok on X, recruited publicly, positioned it as the antidote to “woke AI.”
+Where Amodei withdrew, Musk charged.

 The Products Reflect the Founders